 Uncommon’s “24” is Underway

-Late last year, saw the groundbreaking for “24,” 24-acre, mixed-use campus project in Chatsworth, CA, master-planned and designed by KFA to occupy the site of a former Los Angeles Times printing plant, shuttered since 1983.
+Late last year saw the groundbreaking for “24,” a 24-acre, mixed-use campus project in Chatsworth, CA. It was master-planned and designed by KFA to occupy the site of a former Los Angeles Times printing plant, shuttered since 1983.
 The developer, Uncommon, represents the next generation of two distinguished families of the Southern California commercial real estate industry.

 Uncommon chose KFA in part because of the firm’s renown for influential ground-up new construction and adaptive reuse projects that bring obsolete sites back to life.
 Partner Lise Bornstein, AIA, headed the KFA design team.